 Marc Salevic provides legal advice in the field of broadband expansion and energy network modernisation.
 In particular, he advises in the municipal environment of public utilities and housing industry and represents energy and telecommunications companies in proceedings before the regulatory authorities up to the highest court level (BGH, BVerwG, ECJ).

 Emmanuel Gougé is a renowned counsel and litigator in IP law, with a strong focus on patents, trade secrets and trademarks.
 Emmanuel has been involved in a range of multi-jurisdictional IP matters.
 His practice focuses mainly on electronics, automotive, aerospace, life sciences, and medical devices.
 Emmanuel has been involved in a wide range of cross-border litigations and has played an instrumental role in advising clients on multi-jurisdictional matters.

-Simon is the Global head of our TMT practice and leads large scale transactions in the technology and telecoms sectors.
+Simon leads large scale transactions in the technology and telecoms sectors.

 Ronald is a corporate partner who specialises in advising German and foreign corporations and investors on national and cross-border M&A transactions and joint venture projects, as well as on the optimisation of group structures, corporate restructurings and reorganisations and on general corporate law.